Republicans Scrap Health Care Vote — Again, Trump Blasts 'So-Called Republicans'

 They are set to unveil a "framework" for their legislation Wednesday, and McConnell said the Senate Budget Committee will mark up its resolution on taxes next week.

-President Trump said Tuesday he had asked members of Congress from both parties to "discuss our framework for tax cuts and tax reform before it will be released tomorrow.
+Trump said Tuesday he had asked members of Congress from both parties to "discuss our framework for tax cuts and tax reform before it will be released tomorrow.
 We will be releasing a very comprehensive, very detailed report tomorrow.
 And it will be a very, very powerful document."

 Trump said the plan will be based on four principles: